KDE/digikam-doc/main_window/albums_view.rst

     - The Album **Title**: Name of the Album, identical with the name of the folder on your hard disk.
 If you edit it here, the folder will also be renamed.

     - The Album **Category**: this is a way of grouping your Albums together by a common label.
 The Category you set will be used to order your albums when you select **By Category** from the drop down box in the tool bar or using :menuselection:`View --> Sort Albums --> By Category`.
-If you want to add and delete Category labels, choose from the menu :menuselection:`Settings --> Configure digiKam...` and here the Album Category section.
+If you want to add and delete Category labels, choose from the menu entry :menuselection:`Settings --> Configure digiKam... --> Views page --> Categories tab`.

     - The **Caption** for the Album: Usually a short description of the content, but of course you are free to abuse it in any conceivable way.
 But beware: this will be shown in the banner at the top of the main Image Window ;-)